Robinbucad/TodoList/README.md

-# ToDo app using stack MERN
+# ToDo app using stack MERN and REACT 18

 This project based on a to do App.
 It is developed in React and TypeScript, using eslint and prettier to have a clean code, and I used SASS to layout the project.